 8. Plumbing Layout and Best Practices

-When planning your plumbing:
+When planning plumbing layout:

 9. Equipment Pad and System Setup

-On the pad, you will usually find:
+On the equipment pad, the contractor will typically install:

 • Sanitizer system, such as a saltwater chlorine generator or tablet feeder, to maintain safe water chemistry.